The Roadmap to Home Rule

 Have the Districts been drawn for the (3) areas and how do we maintain/change districts to be equitable in the future (ie population based districts, fixed geo areas)

-ErieResident600 asked 6 months ago
+ErieResident600 asked about 1 year ago

 Thanks for the question!
 No - Districts have not been created yet - the Proposed Charter instructs the Town Council to create a District Commission that will create the boundaries and the Districts would be required to have a similar population and have contiguous boundaries.
 These sort of Commissions are common throughout Colorado municipalities and there are best practices that group could reference to ensure a fair and equitable process.